rvilalta/OFC_SC472/README.md

 This github repository is for educational purposes.
 It contains the necessary materials for the upcoming OFC SC 472.

 A VirtualBox virtual machine image is provided in [http://tiny.cc/ofc19-sc](http://tiny.cc/ofc19-sc).
 Please make sure to download, install it and make sure you are able to run it before the course starts.
+The login and password for the VM are the following:
+Login: osboxes
+Password: osboxes.org
+Login: root
+Password: osboxes.org

 Please visit this site to have updated information.